Alignak-monitoring/alignak/doc/source/07_advanced/sms-with-gateway.rst

   # Notify Service by SMS-OVH
   define command {
-    command_name        notify-service-by-ovhsms     // Should be the same as in the contacts.cfg command_line        $PLUGINSDIR$/ovhsms.sh  $CONTACTPAGER$ $NOTIFICATIONTYPE$ $SERVICEDESC$ $HOSTNAME$ $SE$ // Tell which script shinken as to use to send sms.
+    command_name        notify-service-by-ovhsms     // Should be the same as in the contacts.cfg command_line        $PLUGINSDIR$/ovhsms.sh  $CONTACTPAGER$ $NOTIFICATIONTYPE$ $SERVICEDESC$ $HOSTNAME$ $SE$ // Tell which script alignak as to use to send sms.
 We will create it after.
   }

   # Notify host by SMS-OVH
   define command {
     command_name        notify-host-by-ovhsms      * * Should be the same as in the contacts.cfg
-    command_line        $PLUGINSDIR$/ovhsms.sh $CONTACTPAGER$ $NOTIFICATIONTYPE$ $SERVICEDESC$ $HOSTNAME$ $SER$ // Tell which script shinken as to use to send sms.
+    command_line        $PLUGINSDIR$/ovhsms.sh $CONTACTPAGER$ $NOTIFICATIONTYPE$ $SERVICEDESC$ $HOSTNAME$ $SER$ // Tell which script alignak as to use to send sms.
 We will create it after.
   }

 3. Add the script
 ==================

-First you need to be the shinken user so do a : su shinken do a : cd /var/lib/shinken/libexec/ and then create and edit your new script with the name you set above :  nano -w ovhsms.sh
+First you need to be the alignak user so do a : su alignak do a : cd /var/lib/alignak/libexec/ and then create and edit your new script with the name you set above :  nano -w ovhsms.sh